UPDATED SEP 24, 2021 • 9 MIN READ

 Paper, diary, account book, digital spreadsheets, CSV files, PDF files, and XLSX (Microsoft Excel) are all accepted by the CRA.
 In other words, the format does not matter as long as the right records are present.

-Your employer should inform you which records they need, which includes the formats that they can process.
+Your employer should tell you which records they require, as well as the forms they need for the process.

 Paper logbooks are available from many newsagents, and are suitable so long as you remember to fill them in at the start and end of each trip.